citp/privacy-policy-historical/r/ri/rio/riotzone.net.md

 ## Our contacts

-Should you have any questions or concerns about Privacy Policy or its execution do not hesitate to contact Company at legal@corp.my.com or at Haaksbergweg 31, Suite 4, 1101BP, Amsterdam, Netherlands.
+Should you have any questions or concerns about Privacy Policy or its execution do not hesitate to contact Company at legal@corp.my.com or at Barbara Strozzilaan 201, 1082HN, Amsterdam, the Netherlands.

  _Only the English version of this document has legal effect.
 Any translations of this document to other languages are provided for your convenience only._